AtsushiSakai/PythonRobotics/README.md

 The blue line is true trajectory, the black line is dead reckoning trajectory,

-and the red line is estimated trajectory with PF.
+and the red line is an estimated trajectory with PF.

 It is assumed that the robot can measure a distance from landmarks (RFID).

-This measurements are used for PF localization.
+These measurements are used for PF localization.

 Ref: